shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 Customizing Prompts:

     Ollama allows you to customize prompts using Modelfiles.
-These files define various parameters for the model, including system prompts and temperature.
+These files define parameters for the model, including system prompts and temperature.
     Create a text file named Modelfile in your desired location.
     Add the following line to the Modelfile, replacing <model_name> with the desired model: